briatte/dsr/exercise-05/README.md

 2. In parallel, you will also need to __email me an R script that produces the answers that you reported in the document above.__ Some important coding requirements to consider follow:

-    - Your code must run (execute) properly.
+    - Your code must run (execute) properly, without any adjustment.
     - Your code should be __as simple and legible__ as possible.
     - Consequently, your code should use __as few packages__ as possible.
     - Concision (coding/writing that is __short__ and __clear__) is _very much_ valued.